Ground State (Angel)

-"Ground State" is episode 2 of season 4 in the television show Angel.
-In this episode, Wesley, now a hardened demon-hunter/killer with his own gang, leads the search to Denza who tells them that the Axis talisman will aid him in their search for Cordelia.
+"Ground State" is the second episode of the fourth season of the American television series Angel.
+In this episode, Wesley, now a hardened demon-hunter/killer with his own gang, leads the search to Dinza who tells them that the Axis talisman will aid him in their search for Cordelia.
 Meanwhile, Gwen Raiden, a young mercenary with uncontrollable electrical abilities, is also looking for the talisman at the request of her employer, a wealthy businessman with connections to Wolfram & Hart.